 On July 15, 2015 California approved revisions to the Model Water Efficient Landscape Ordinance (MWELO), which promotes efficient water use in new and retrofitted landscapes.
-Local agencies must adopt the MWELO or their own WELO, which must be at least as stringent, by December 1, 2015.
+The following is a summary of the Ordinance:

 One major change is new requirements for compost and mulch.
 To improve soil health and increase water retention, at least four cubic yards of compost per 1,000 sq. ft of area must be incorporated into the soil.
 At least three inches of mulch must be applied to all exposed soil surfaces in planting areas.